First English Civil War: 1644

-In military terms, by the end of 1644 the Royalists had recovered from the disaster at Marston Moor; of greater concern was their ability to finance the war.
-Unlike Parliament, which could levy taxes on imports and exports through London and other commercial centres, the Royalists simply took supplies from the areas they controlled.
-This led to the creation of Clubmen, or local self-defence associations; they opposed confiscations by either party, but were a bigger issue in Royalist areas like Cornwall and Hertfordshire.
+In military terms, these successes meant the Royalists had partially recovered from defeat at Marston Moor, but of greater concern was their ability to finance the war.
+Unlike Parliament, which could levy taxes on imports and exports through London and other commercial centres, the Royalists had to rely on contributions from the areas they controlled.
+After three years of war, opposition to these led to the creation of Clubmen, or local self-defence associations.
+While present in territories controlled by both sides, they were a bigger issue in Royalist areas like Cornwall and Hertfordshire.

-The deaths of John Pym and John Hampden in 1643 removed a unifying force within Parliament, and deepened divisions.
-Supported by the Scots, the 'Peace Party' were concerned by political radicals like the Levellers, and wanted an immediate, negotiated settlement.
+The deaths of John Pym and John Hampden in 1643 had removed a unifying force within Parliament, and deepened internal divisions.
+The largely Presbyterian and socially conservative 'Peace Party' was concerned by political radicals like the Levellers, and wanted an immediate, negotiated settlement.
 The 'War Party' fundamentally mistrusted Charles, and saw military victory as the only way to secure their objectives.
-Many were religious Independents who opposed any state church, and strongly objected to Scottish demands for a unified, Presbyterian church of England and Scotland; Oliver Cromwell claimed he would fight, rather than accept such an outcome.
+Many were religious Independents who opposed any state church, and strongly objected to Scottish demands for a unified, Presbyterian church of England and Scotland.
+One of the most prominent of these was Oliver Cromwell, who claimed he would fight, rather than accept such an outcome.

-Failure to exploit Marston Moor, Essex' capitulation at Lostwithiel, and Manchester's alleged unwillingness to fight at Newbury led to claims some senior commanders were not committed to victory.
-Accusations against Manchester and Essex in particular were not confined to Cromwell, but shared by some Presbyterians, including Waller.
-In December, Sir Henry Vane introduced the Self-denying Ordinance, requiring any military officers who also sat in Parliament to resign one office or the other.
-Manchester and Essex were automatically removed, since they could not resign their titles, although they could be re-appointed, 'if Parliament approved.'
+Failure to exploit Marston Moor, Essex' capitulation at Lostwithiel, and Manchester's alleged unwillingness to fight at Newbury led to claims they were not committed to victory.
+Although driven by Cromwell, criticisms of Manchester and Essex in particular were shared by some Presbyterians, including Waller.
+In December, Sir Henry Vane introduced the Self-denying Ordinance, requiring military officers who also sat as MPs to choose one office.
+This meant Manchester and Essex were automatically removed, since they could not resign their titles.

-It also led to the creation of the New Model Army, a centralised, professional force, able and willing to operate wherever needed.
-Many of its recruits had served with Cromwell in the Eastern Association, or shared his views, and opponents viewed the New Model with suspicion from the outset.
-To offset this, they appointed the moderates Fairfax and Philip Skippon as Commander-in-Chief and head of the infantry respectively, as well as retaining some regional forces.
+It also led to the creation of the New Model Army, a centralised, professional force, able to operate wherever needed, rather than being restricted to a geographical area.
+Many moderates in Parliament viewed the new force as a hotbed of radical ideas, and to offset this, appointed Fairfax and Philip Skippon as Commander-in-Chief and head of the infantry respectively, as well as retaining some regional forces.
 These included the Northern and Western Associations, plus those serving in Cheshire and South Wales, all commanded by supporters of the Presbyterian faction in Parliament.
 Although he remained an MP, Cromwell was given command of the cavalry, under a 'temporary' three-month commission, constantly renewed.